KDE/simon/julius/gramtools/gram2sapixml/00readme.txt

        gram2sapixml.pl converts a recognition grammar file of Julius (.grammar, .voca) to Microsoft SAPI XML grammar format.  prefix should be a file name of target grammar, excluding suffixes.
-If multiple argument is given, each will be process sequencialy in turn.
+If multiple argument is given, each will be process sequentialy in turn.

        The internal character set should be in UTF-8 format.
 By default gram2sapixml.pl assume input in EUC-JP encoding and tries to convert it